Disc Herniation Treatments in Chicago

 Recovering from a Herniated Disc Starts Here

 Conservative treatment options can often restore and repair an injured disc over a series of sessions.
-In fact, the Clinical Guidelines released by the American College of Physicians outline therapies such as chiropractic, physical therapy, acupuncture, and massage to be used as first-line therapies for low back pain before prescribing medication or surgery and at Ravenswood Chiropractic in Chicago our expert team has been doing just that since 2000.
+In fact, the Clinical Guidelines released by the American College of Physicians outline therapies such as chiropractic and physical therapy are used as first-line therapies for low back pain before prescribing medication or surgery and at Ravenswood Chiropractic in Chicago our expert team has been doing just that since 2000.

 Our goal is simple: First to get you out of pain, and then to begin healing and strengthening until your disc is healthy again and any contributing factors we can change that may predispose you to a recurrence has been corrected.